dotm/dotm.github.io/_posts/2017-07-06-definitive-guide-be-a-genius.markdown

 ## Phase III (Autumn)

 Stage 3 is the stage of focus.
-Once you find your calling, focus on that thing.
+Once you find your calling, you must be courageous enough to focus intensely on that thing.

+I mention courage here because you will most likely be pressured to not focus in your calling by many people, including those closest to you.
+They’ll tell you that you need to be balanced, which is actually another word for mediocre.
+You’ll also experience pressure from other external non-human factors like societal norms, economical challenges, uncertainty, etc. Everyone can make good enough art.
+But, to be a great artist, you need to be fearless.

 You will still learn more things about yourself and the world.
 You will still need to accept your new findings.
 You may even still find other things you’re talented and passionate at that are feasible and realistic to pursue.
 But if you want to be a genius, you need to focus on a few things for decades.